 The 10 Best Studio Headphones

 This wiki has been updated 24 times since it was first published in January of 2018.
 Whether you're a musician, studio engineer, DJ, or podcaster, you'll enjoy high-fidelity monitoring of your work with a pair of these headphones.
 Ranging from budget-tier to audiophile-grade, our top picks provide balanced, clean and accurate sound reproduction.
 Some are good for music production and recording, while others are best for critical listening and mastering.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes